 The Scheme's strategy is to hold a certain portion of the net assets attributable to unitholders in liquid investments.
-As such, the Scheme will meet any capital requirements from the liquidation of liquid assets which include cash and cash equivalents, listed equities and listed unit trusts.
+As such, the Scheme will meet any capital requirements from the liquidation of liquid assets which include cash and cash equivalents and listed equities.
 Under the terms of the Scheme's Constitution, the Responsible Entity has the discretion to reject an application for units and to defer or adjust a redemption of units if the exercise of such discretion is in the best interests of unitholders.